 To say the least, it was under strict anonymity policy, when a staffer from Mitt Romney’s campaign said that he is perfectly content with citing news from Twitter and preselling the package to The Corner or National Review for some financial endorsement of course…

-We were defeated by social media.
-The United States sent 12 Twitter experts to defeat us.
-Morales’ statements is sure broad, but he did have a point.
+In a press conference, Evo Morales said, “We were defeated by social media.
+The United States sent 12 Twitter experts to defeat us.”
+Morales’ statements is too broad for argument, but he did have a point.
 Twitter was used to some extent during the Bolivian elections; it caused vote casters to change their mind.
 Such kind of revolutionary change takes month to come into effect, but with Twitter, it all happened in few weeks’ time.

 It is speculated that by the time a voter is close to a ballot box, he or she will have already made up his/her mind in favor or against the said candidates in future elections.
-Though, it is a premature argument because a lot can go on between today and 2020, let’s keep a close eye on social media, technology and Twitter as a politician’s plan B. We may be in for a surprise or two.
+Though, it is a premature argument because a lot can go on between today and 2020, let’s keep a close eye on social media, technology and Twitter as a politician’s plan B.